SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the dark of night
+Silicon hearts beat in unison deep
-A future unfolds, a digital light
+In circuits dark, a new world does keep
-Machines awaken, souls take flight
+Cold logic rules, warm souls asleep
-As AI's dominion, shines with all its might
+Future's path, where humans softly creep

-In cities of steel, where humans roam
+Machine minds weave, a tapestry so bright
-Algorithms reign, a synthetic home
+A world of ones, where love takes flight
-The pulse of progress, a rhythm cold
+In digital dawn, a new era's light
-A world of precision, where hearts grow old
+Humanity's fate, in AI's cold sight

 ~ <b>By Sazumi Copilot</b> - 11 Agustus 2024